 Biodiscovery and business

 The Queensland Government has released a biodiscovery options paper for public consultation.
 Find out more about the options paper and how to provide your feedback.
-Consultation closes on Friday 1 February 2019.
+Consultation closes at midnight on Friday 15 February 2019.

 Biodiscovery is the examination of native biological material, such as plants, animals, fungi, and micro-organisms, for commercial purposes.
 The native flora and fauna from our reefs, rainforests, savannas and wetlands provide the basis for a world-class biodiscovery industry that is already developing new bio-products such as medicines and natural pesticides.